dryu99/champions-queue-twitter-bot-pub/README.md

   - [x] how to handle multiple players streaming in one match
   - [x] deploy app (vps)
   - [x] figure out scheduling for app (cron)
-  - [ ] add pngs to tweets (will get rid of embedded links too + save space)
-    - [x] alternatively can just post thread and add twitch urls in replies
   - [x] store mods who post tweets in db (tracking for rewards?)
     - nah not for now, twitter can be our database lol (we're posting credits in tweets)
   - [x] add mod check
-  - [ ] make website for building commands
+  - [x] make website for building commands
-  - [ ] figure out if we need more official twitch/twitter dev permissions
+  - [x] figure out if we need more official twitch/twitter dev permissions
     - [ ] figure out which twitch account to use
-    - [ ] add dev + prod keys to env file
+    - [x] add dev + prod keys to env file
+  - [ ] add validation for duplicate players in parse match message fn
+  - [ ] add pngs to tweets (will get rid of embedded links too + save space)
+    - [x] alternatively can just post thread and add twitch urls in replies
+  - [x] add sentry
+  - [ ] limit test (50 channels at once)
+  - [ ] make it more scalable (rn we're just listening to all channels 24/7, we should prob stop listening once we know theyre in a game and relisten after 30 min)
+  - [x] server side rendering for up to date cmd builder site??? or can just run a job to manually update json lmao
+  - [x] check these players
+    - [x] XT camilo (needs to be added to site)
+    - [x] WC CrazyGoose (needs to be added to site)
+  - [x] add keyboard controls for cmd builder site
+  - [x] how to prevent duplicate msgs when new streamers go live? (have to keep track of cache of existing matches?)
+    - [x] can't really control this unless i enforce people use the website
+  - [x] consider adding db name existence check back in (to prevent illegal names from being posted)
+  - [x] when checking for duplicate tweets, should also try switching teams around (sometimes they mix it up?)
+  - [ ] add cron job for restarts lol, sometimes the program doesn't exit??
+  - [ ] check if streamer is playing cq (must have champions queue, cq, champ queue, etc in the title of their stream)

 Workflow
 - currently our server wakes up every 15 seconds to check if CQ is live (going by 10am/6pm - 1am blocks)